WON BASS OPEN TOURNAMENT RULES — Revised 11/16/23

 to trophies or merchandise earned in competition or lottery drawings.
 The Tournament Authority will mail the purse share and plaque to such individuals.
 No other party may pick-up purse checks.

 - Deposits / Refunds — A Pro or AAA deposit will hold a spot in any Pro/Am Circuit tournament or Open, up to the cut-off date prior to the contest when the balance of fees is due.
-All balance due’s must be paid in full before official practice starts.
-No entries will be accepted once official practice has started for that event.
+All balance due’s must be paid in full one week before the official tournament starts.
 There is no provision for refunding tournament entry fees or deposits; however, entry fees or deposits may be transferred to another like event or to another contestant’s entry application if notification is received at WON BASS headquarters prior to the event deadline.
-A $25 processing fee will apply to all cancellations and a $40 fee will be charged on all returned checks.
-Persons with returned checks may enter only with certified funds, cash or credit card.

 - Decisions — All decisions of the Tournament Authority shall be final

 WON BASS TOURNAMENT ETHICS — It is important to

 remember that this is a gentleman’s sport, where honesty and integrity is expected at all times.

 - Passing of information during the tournament — It has long been understood that the AAA is not to pass along information to his second day partner regarding the techniques used or waters fished by his first day partner.
 Further, it is a violation of fair play and professional ethics for a Pro to interview or interrogate his second day AAA angler as to the techniques or waters fished by the AAA’s first day Pro partner.
 Any AAA’s that have local knowledge of the tournament waters, may share their spot with a Pro, but once that area is shown to that Pro, the water becomes his/hers for the remainder of the tournament.